What is a UTR (Unique Taxpayer Reference) and how do I get one?

 UTR stands for Unique Taxpayer Reference.
 Your UTR is a unique 10-digit number that identifies you to HMRC.
 It's sometimes referred to as "Taxpayer Number" or just “Tax Reference”.
 Everyone using Self Assessment should have one.

 Note that you cannot submit a tax return without your UTR.
 It's important!
+You can check the format of your UTR with untied here.

 What do I need it for?

-You need a UTR in order to complete your tax return.
+You need a UTR to complete your tax return.
 You'll also need to quote this number if contacting HMRC.
 When accessing HMRC online services, you’ll often also need your Government Gateway user ID – but that's a different reference! – see our related article below.

 Where do I get a UTR from?